-It’s made out of die cast aluminum frame.
+It’s made out of a die-cast aluminum frame.
 It boasts accurate dimensions, sharp details, and smooth textured metal parts.
 This makes sure that the fly reel is not only durable but smooth enough that when you are operating it, you won’t come across any unwanted issues.

-The reel is also designed for the ambidextrous with an easily interchangeable configuration from left to right hand operation.
+The reel is also designed for ambidextrous with an easily interchangeable configuration from left to right-hand operation.
 It comes in 4 weight categories to give you the range necessary when choosing for your style and intended catch.

 - The construction is definitely top 3 in terms of durability on our list